goravel/docs/digging-deeper/cache.md

 ### Retrieve & Store

-Sometimes you may want to get a piece of data from the cache, and when the requested cache item does not exist, the program can store a default value for you.
+Sometimes you may want to get data from the cache, and when the requested cache item does not exist, the program can store a default value for you.

 ```
 value, err := facades.Cache.Remember("goravel", 5 * time.Second, func() interface{} {